 These rights being fundamental rights are justifiable in court and the Government is obliged to follow the same.

-Article 51 (A) (e) expects from the citizen of the country to promote harmony and the spirit of common brotherhood amongst all the people of India and to renounce practices derogatory to the dignity of women.
+Article 51 (A) (e) expects the citizen of the country to promote harmony and the spirit of common brotherhood amongst all the people of India and to renounce practices derogatory to the dignity of women.

 Other Constitutional Provisions: